Radd-25/Ldkm_Python/README.md

 ## Notes

-- The implementation uses absolute positioning to strictly adhere to the Figma design layout ("pixel perfect").
+- The implementation uses absolute positioning to strictly adhere to the Figma design layout.
-- Image assets are linked directly from Figma's temporary hosting.
-These links may expire after 7 days.
-For a permanent solution, download the images and update the `src` attributes in `index.html`.
 - Fonts (Arimo, Inter, Noto Sans) are loaded from Google Fonts.

 ## 🤝 Credits